 THE OUTCOME

-The Phoenix Enterprise Centre was delivered on time and within budget, meeting the client’s expectations for both functionality and appearance.
-The building services sit discreetly within the historic fabric, providing modern workplace amenities without overwhelming the building’s character.
-The space is scheduled to welcome its first tenants at the beginning of 2026, offering Carlisle’s business community a workspace that combines heritage charm with contemporary facilities.
+The Phoenix Enterprise Centre was delivered on time and within budget.
+Building services sit neatly within the historic fabric, supporting modern workplace needs without overwhelming the building’s character.
+The project demonstrates that heritage and functionality can coexist.
+The centre opens to its first tenants in early 2026, giving Cleator Moor’s business community a workspace that blends historic charm with genuinely contemporary facilities.

 Photos Courtesy of : Home – Phoenix Enterprise Centre